Afnan-Yousef/first-folder/README.md

 ```
 Brew install maven
 ```
-:info: To check if maven installed correctly, write the following command `mvn -version` in terminal
+:Info: To check if maven installed correctly, write the following command `mvn -version` in terminal

 ### 4-	Install IDE (STS,Eclipse ..)
 It is highly recommended to use Spring Tool Suite (STS) instead of Eclipse.